harsha-simhadri/big-ann-benchmarks/neurips23/latitude-m2-medium.md

 ## Disclaimers_And_Credits

 * The hardware systems were graciously donated by [Latitude](https://www.latitude.sh/)
-* None of the organizers are an employee or affiliated with Latitude.
+* None of the organizers is an employee or affiliated with Latitude.
-* [George Williamsi](https://github.com/sourcesync), organizer for both the NeurIPS2021 and NeurIPS2023 Competitions ran the evaluations described above.
+* [George Williams](https://github.com/sourcesync), an organizer for both the NeurIPS2021 and NeurIPS2023 Competitions ran the evaluations described above.
 * Our main contact from Latitude is [Victor Chiea](victor.chiea@latitude.sh), whom we were introduced by [Harald Carlens](harald@mlcontests.com).